norvig/paip-lisp/docs/chapter5.md

 Now that variables and bindings are defined, `pat-match` is easy.
 It consists of five cases.
-First, if the binding list is `fai1`, then the match fails (because some previous match must have failed).
+First, if the binding list is `fail`, then the match fails (because some previous match must have failed).
-If the pattern is a single variable, then the match returns whatever `match-variable` returns; either the existing binding list, an extended one, or `fai1`.
+If the pattern is a single variable, then the match returns whatever `match-variable` returns; either the existing binding list, an extended one, or `fail`.
 Next, if both pattern and input are lists, we first call `pat-match` recursively on the first element of each list.
-This returns a binding list (or `fai1`), which we use to match the rest of the lists.
+This returns a binding list (or `fail`), which we use to match the rest of the lists.
 This is the only case that invokes a nontrivial function, so it is a good idea to informally prove that the function will terminate: each of the two recursive calls reduces the size of both pattern and input, and `pat-match` checks the case of atomic patterns and inputs, so the function as a whole must eventually return an answer (unless both pattern and input are of infinite size).
 If none of these four cases succeeds, then the match fails.